How to Prepare for a Boudoir Session

 Preparing for a boudoir session may seem daunting, nevermind actually getting up the courage to book one for yourself.
 Many ask,

-"Should I be booking a boudoir session as a gift for my significant other, or should I use this boudoir session as a confidence booster and do it for myself?"
+"Should I be booking a boudoir session as a gift for my significant other, or should I use this boudoir session as a confidence booster for myself?"

 "And once I book with a boudoir photographer, how do I prepare for a boudoir session?
-Should I go the lingerie route or the slouchy-off-the-shoulder-sweater route?"
+What if I'm not a lingerie-person?"

 Questions on how to prepare for a Boudoir Photography Session